Grandparents’ Rights Lawyers

-At Collins Family Law Group, we understand that child custody disputes are difficult for everyone in the family.
+At Collins Family & Elder Law Group, we understand that child custody disputes are difficult for everyone in the family.
 While the main focus of a custody action is the parents and their children, there are many other people who are affected – including the grandparents.
 We know as a grandparent, your primary concern is the well-being of your grandchild, and you will fight for the opportunity to as much give love, care, and support as possible.

 Our grandparents’ rights attorneys in NC and SC will tirelessly advocate for your rights to see your grandchildren if the circumstances of the case allow you to take legal action.

 Grandparent Visitation and Custody Rights in North and South Carolina

 As a grandparent, you may have grounds to fight for more rights to your grandchild.
 At Collins Family Law, we take grandparents’ rights in NC and SC seriously, and we’ll fight on your behalf to secure the following and more: